 - 1. Open the library into which you want to import the references. - 2.
-From the File menu, select Import > File. - 3.
-Click the Choose button. - 4.
-Locate the PDF file you want to import.
-Select the file and click Open.
+From the File menu, select Import. - 3.
+Locate and select the PDF file, or folder of PDF files, you want to import. - 4.
+Click the Options button to show the Import Options, Duplicates, and Text Translation options.

-- 5. Select PDF from the Import Option list. - 6.
+- 5. Select PDF File or Folder from the Import Option list.
+(If you are importing a folder of PDF files, you could also select the PDF Folder as a Group Set option.
+This would automatically create a new group set based on the contents of the PDF folder you are importing, with groups for any subfolders.) - 6.
 Select an option from the Duplicates list: - Import All: Imports all references, including duplicates. - Discard Duplicates: Imports all references except duplicates. - Import into Duplicates Library: Duplicate references are imported into a library called File-Dupl.enl, where "File" is the name of the library into which you are importing.